PHPCSStandards/PHP_CodeSniffer-website/wiki/Advanced-Usage.md

 ```

 > [!NOTE]
 > Not all configuration options can be set using the `--runtime-set` command line argument.
 Configuration options that provide defaults for command line arguments, such as the default standard or report type, can not be used with `--runtime-set`.
 To set these values for a single run only, use the dedicated CLI arguments that PHP_CodeSniffer provides.
-The [[Configuration Options|Configuration Options]] list provides an alternative CLI argument for each configuration option not supported by `--runtime-set`.
+The [Configuration Options](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Configuration-Options) list provides an alternative CLI argument for each configuration option not supported by `--runtime-set`.

 <p align="right"><a href="#table-of-contents">back to top</a></p>

 ## Deleting Configuration Options

-PHP_CodeSniffer allows you to delete any configuration option, reverting it to its default value. [[View a full list of configuration options|Configuration Options]].
+PHP_CodeSniffer allows you to delete any configuration option, reverting it to its default value.
+[View a full list of configuration options](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Configuration-Options).

 To delete a configuration option, use the `--config-delete` command line argument.